 PALANQUIN OF NURGLE

 Oftentimes, a group of Nurglings will carry a Herald of Nurgle aloft on a Palanquin - an ornate and portable throne decorated with mouldering finery and decaying cushions, mildewed and encrusted with filth.
 The surging of the tiny creatures propels the Palanquin at the dictates of their master - even into the midst of battle should he wish where the Nurglings will bite and claw to defend the throne's occupant with burbling enthusiasm.
 While a Palanquin may not be the swiftest form of transport, many a Herald of Nurgle is proud to ride upon one.
 From his lofty perch he can survey the disposition of Nurgle's forces and - more importantly - be seen to be of higher status than the hordes of Plaguebearers who shuffle about under their own power.

-WS ~~
+M WS \mathbf{BS} \mathbf{S} T \mathbf{W} I A Ld

 Palanquin of Nurgle 4 2 2 2 - - 3 8 7

 TROOP TYPE: Infantry.

-Note: A Palanquin of Nurgle should be placed on a 50x50mm base and add +3 to the Unit Strength of any model mounted on them.
+SPECIAL RULES: Daemon of Nurgle, Daemonic, Large Target (2).
+Note: A Palanquin of Nurgle should be placed on a 50x50mm base and adds +3 to the Unit Strength of any model mounted on them.